team-pltb/pltb/README.md

 ## Make

-To build pltb you have to make sure the PLL [http://libpll.org/] is installed.
+To build pltb you have to make sure that PLL [http://libpll.org/] is installed.
 Furthermore a MPI implementation (either MPICH or OMPI) is required.
-Afterwards you can call make to generate the pltb variants suitable for your system.
+Afterwards you can call `make` to generate the pltb variants suitable for your system.

 Here is a list of available make targets:
 - `avx`: pltb built against the avx version of PLL